lee-CS/admin/pa2/README.md

 What follows is a list of the files that you should create in your application.
 You should have created some of these for PA1.
+*page is either in a public state (no session involving) or sensitive state (need session to manage page).*

 #### Default home page:`/` [public]